tuyunbin/tuyunbin1.github.io/_pages/about.md

 Recent News
 ======
 - 2024.07: A paper is accepted by ECCV 2024.
+- 2024.07: A paper is accepted by IEEE TMM.
 - 2024.07: A paper is accepted by ECAI 2024.
 - 2024.05: A paper is accepted by ACL 2024 main conference (long paper).
 - 2024.04: A paper is accepted by ACM TOMM.